vitejs/vite/docs/guide/api-environment-plugins.md

   }
 ```

-## Registering new environments using hooks
+## Registering New Environments Using Hooks

 Plugins can add new environments in the `config` hook (for example to have a separate module graph for [RSC](https://react.dev/blog/2023/03/22/react-labs-what-we-have-been-working-on-march-2023#react-server-components)):